 The next step is to gauge a supplier’s communication quality.
 The best way of getting any indication of communication skills is doing it online via email.

 Why?
-Because that’s how you usually send your drawings anyway.
+Because that’s how you usually send your CAD drawings anyway.
 A good supplier is ready and checking for new jobs constantly.
 If your greetings email goes unnoticed for a few days and then comes back with a simple “Hey, whats’ up?”, it’s a pretty good indicator of lousy communication.

 It’s hard to over-emphasise the importance of communication in engineering.
 As production updates are mostly still given manually, you need someone you can rely on for information.
 Your client probably doesn’t accept “Sorry, I am not sure about the delivery date because of my sub-contractor” as a good excuse.